 Spring is the best time of all in the North.
 It brought release from the winter's cold, but best of all it brought a change of diet -- new food in an endless variety.
-A man could go to bed one night in a land that had the sameness of winter's end, and awaken next morning to see thousands of ducks and geese over the open water of the narrows.
+A man could go to bed one night in a land that had the sameness of winter's end and awaken the next morning to see thousands of ducks and geese over the open water of the narrows.
 Fat and delicious when they first arrived, they offered a welcome change from our steady winter diet of caribou meat and bear grease.
 At that time, too, a man could vary the fowl with fresh fish, for the whitefish spawn in springtime in the shallow rapids, almost asking to be caught and fried.
 Beaver meat, too, which is perfectly edible, was available in the spring.
-And of course there was always the odd skinny moose, or late caribou on his way to join the herd in the barren lands.
+And of course, there was always the odd skinny moose or late caribou on his way to join the herd in the barren lands.

 But it was the coming of the birds that the trappers anticipated most eagerly.
 The earliest ducks and geese would pause only to feed on their way to nesting grounds further north, but many spring arrivals made their nesting grounds where we did our trapping.
 Thousands of water birds nested every spring at the south end of Russell lake where I made my camp.
-Where there were nests, of course there were eggs.
+Where there were nests, of course, there were eggs.
 And how we trappers loved the taste of fresh eggs after the limited diet of our long winter!
 It was never easy to find a duck's nest, but locating Canada goose eggs was as simple as setting a muskrat trap.
 The parent geese always stood up tall besides their nests.
 If a man failed to see them there, he could locate them by the sound of their honking.
 It was a simple matter to paddle over and gather a feed of fresh eggs.
 There might be as many as ten to a nest.

 A variety of water birds appeared in the North every spring, and many of them provided us with eggs to eat.
 We prized eggs of the geese and the ducks, but we didn't like those of the loon for they had a fishy taste.
 I have eaten the eggs of gulls, too, but I well remember that, after I saw that they had been feasting on the carcass of a wolf, gull's eggs no longer tasted good to me!

 These gulls came very early each spring.
 They liked to nest on rocky islands on the bigger lakes.
-On a good-sized island there might be a thousand gulls.
-When they first arrived in the spring, the lakes would still be filled with ice, the islands would be snow covered, and there would be no open water where they might be expected to find food.
+On a good-sized island, there might be a thousand gulls.
+When they first arrived in the spring, the lakes would still be filled with ice, the islands would be snow-covered, and there would be no open water where they might be expected to find food.
 But they would sit on their island waiting patiently for the ice and snow to melt.
 Wind and storms didn't seem to bother them at all.
 About a month after their arrival in the North, they would begin laying eggs.
 Trappers looked forward to those eggs.
 A couple of them would paddle to two or three islands and bring back a whole canoe full of eggs and feed four or five families that made up their party.

 Although we avoided the eggs of the loon, there were other fish-eating birds whose eggs we enjoyed.
 One was a late arrival, the pintail duck.
-The sawbill duck, which lives on small fish, lays a good-tasting egg, as many as a dozen to a nest.
+The sawbill duck, which lives on small fish, lay a good-tasting egg, as many as a dozen to a nest.
 The duck itself makes good eating, too, though not as good as the mallard.
 These sawbill ducks nested under rocks and in old camps.
 Sometimes they would stay around until after freeze-up, but they never made it through January.
 I have found them dead in my cabin when I returned from covering my trapline.
 One would probably come down through the stovepipe hole and be unable to find its way out again, and so starved in the cold of my deserted camp.

 Spring snowstorms kill a lot of small birds.
 Once when I had my tent set up with a little stove inside, a snowstorm came up and at night a small bird fluttered inside to get warm by my stove.
 Next morning I found it frozen inside the tent.